jbmowgli/PixelsRoll20ChromeExtension/docs/PRIVACY_POLICY.md

 ## Attribution

-This Extension is based on the original Pixels Roll20 Chrome Extension by Olivier Basille and the GameWithPixels team, used under MIT License.
+This Extension is based on the original Pixels Roll20 Chrome Extension by the GameWithPixels team, used under MIT License.